 Copyright and trademark laws protect the exclusive right to use creative works like songs, pictures, logos, or slogans.
 Lawsuits for copyright or trademark infringement seek damages for unauthorized use of protected works.

 The U.S. legal system divides most legal proceedings into two categories: civil cases and criminal cases.
-Some types of cases do not easily fit into either category, such as bankruptcy, but the two categories work for most legal matters.
 Several features of criminal law are significantly different from civil cases.

 Any private individual can file a civil lawsuit.
 Only prosecutors who work for the government can file criminal charges.